lethain/staff-eng/src/markdown/guides/what-do-staff-engineers-actually-do.md

 > In my current role within the incubator, I'm spending all day prototyping, but in my previous tech lead role, I did a lot of different things. - [Ritu Vincent](https://staffeng.com/stories/ritu-vincent)

+[Hill-climbing](https://en.wikipedia.org/wiki/Hill_climbing) is a simple optimization algorithm.
+Imagine you're standing on a mountain somewhere and want to get to the top.
+You turn around in a circle, identify the highest nearby point, and then walk there.
+Once you get there, you turn around in a circle again, find the highest nearby point from your new location, and go there.
+If you keep doing this, you'll get to the top of whatever mountain you're on.
+However, imagine you tried this on a foggy day.
+Because you can't see very far, you might get to the highest nearby point and later realize there was a much higher point just out of sight.

-[Hill-climbing](https://en.wikipedia.org/wiki/Hill_climbing) can't solve every problem, but it's so effective that many companies struggle to take other approaches.
+Hill-climbing can't solve every problem, but it's so effective that many companies struggle to take other approaches.
 This can be a consumer-oriented company struggling to support enterprise deals or a mature company struggling to compete with a smaller competitor's release cadence.
 It can even be the case that your current business is so valuable that [it's hard to prioritize new businesses](https://en.Wikipedia.org/wiki/The_Innovator's_Dilemma), even though the valuable business' growth rate is trailing downwards.

 In the long-term, companies either learn to explore, or they fade away; this isn't an ignorable challenge.
 Simply assigning a team that's mastered hill-climbing [to do exploratory work](https://lethain.com/how-to-invest-technical-infrastructure/) is far from a sure thing, so many companies take a different approach.
 They find a couple of trusted individuals with broad skills, allocate some resources, and check back in a few months later to see what they've discovered.
 One of those engineers is often a Staff engineer.